 You’ve probably never met a “Sarah” quite like me.
 Not only do I have a Chinese last name (Wu), but I’m a bilingual speech-language pathologist who speaks fluent Spanish.
 Let me throw you another curve ball: I’m a dual citizen!
 I was born in Australia.
-So my love of diversity started at birth.

-Currently, I work in the suburbs of Chicago.
-I’m school-based, which means I know way too much about public education.
-Don’t even get me started on school lunch (oy vey).
-I’m finishing my 14th year!!
+Currently, I live in the suburbs of Chicago.Don’t even get me started on school lunch – I blogged a year about school lunch and wrote a book about school lunch reform: Fed Up With Lunch.
+I am starting my fifteenth year as a SLP.
 I’m older than the average speech path with more than ten years of experience because before I became an SLP, I worked for Kraft Foods.
-Yep, I was a cubicle monkey before I had the revelation that, hey, I need to get out of that job and make a difference in a world beyond EasyMac.
+Yep, I was working in a cubicle before I had the revelation that, hey, I need to get out of that job and make a difference in a world beyond EasyMac.

 Start here if you want some more information about me: